 EV charging schedules are essential for almost every electric car owner.
 Especially those who charge their vehicle at home and whose electricity rates vary by time of day need to schedule their car to start and stop charging at certain times.
-Here’s how your EV charging application can improve scheduling features by using electric vehicle APIs like the Smartcar API.
+Here’s how your EV charging application can improve scheduling features by using electric vehicle APIs.

 EV charging applications most commonly let EV owners set a certain time at which they want to start and stop charging every day.
 While this basic time-based scheduling feature is better than offering no charging schedules at all, there are plenty of use cases and problems that remain unsolved.